 Click here for information on how to contact us.

 Brad Bishop, President

 I traipse about the trails around Fort Collins and Colorado as a while, dividing my time between running, family, work and serving as Hardrock’s Aid Station Director.
-Current life goal of completing 10 Grand Slams (2 down, 8 to go) inspires both misty-eyed day dreaming and farcical self ridicule.
+Current life goal of completing 10 Grand Slams (two down, eight to go) inspires both misty-eyed day dreaming and farcical self ridicule.

 Andy Auer, Vice President

 I’m originally from Lake Forest, California, and moved to Fort Collins in 2013 – I’ve been running with the Fort Collins Running Club ever since!
 My pronouns are they/them/theirs.
 I graduated from CSU in May 2017, with a B.S. in geology and a minor in history.
 I am also a board member for NoCo Equality, and I’m very excited for this year’s Pride festivities!
 My hobbies include running, reading, and knitting.
 Whether at work at The Forks, up in Livermore, enjoying a brew around town, or out running the trails up at Horsetooth, I love living and working in northern Colorado.

 I have been an avid runner since my early 20’s.
 I got my start running with group of trail runners in Winter Park, CO.
 I found that I loved the sport, despite not really having a runner’s build and not growing up as a runner.

 I moved to Greeley in the mid 2000’s and ran with the Bell’s Running Group.
 When I moved to Fort Collins I started running with Jane Welzel and the TNT group, around 10 years ago.